 Bacteria or viruses can be responsible for the growth of the infection in the middle ear and resulting symptoms.
 For acute otitis media, the bacteria to blame for causing the infection are most frequently:

 All forms of otitis media are usually caused by a dysfunction of the Eustachian tube.
 In most cases, this occurs as a result of inflammation of the nasopharynx mucous membranes, after an upper respiratory infection or exposure to allergens.

 The gas in the middle ear becomes trapped due to the Eustachian tube dysfunction and is gradually absorbed into the tissues that surround the area.
-Eventually, this causes negative pressure in the middle ear, which can lead to fluid being vacuumed into the tympanic cavity in the middle ear.
+Eventually, this causes a negative pressure in the middle ear, which can lead to the fluid being vacuumed into the tympanic cavity in the middle ear.

-It is possible for this fluid to then become infected by a virus or bacteria, particularly when is comes into contact with secretions from the nasopharynx.
+It is possible for this fluid to then become infected by a virus or bacteria, particularly when it comes into contact with secretions from the nasopharynx.
 It is often the same virus that caused an initial upper respiratory infection that is responsible for the otitis media.

 In order to prevent otitis media, it is logical to try and reduce the risk factors that are associated with the condition.
 Not everything can be managed – such as racial susceptibility and preexisting health conditions – but there are several steps that can be taken to prevent it.